Tiger Safari in India

 The best places to see the tiger in the wild are in the state of Madhya Pradesh.
 The State has many parks called tiger reserves which are best for safaris.
 The parks have a large number of big cats which can be frequently seen on jeep safari.

-The tourism infrastructure in the reserves is well organized.
+The tourism infrastructure in the reserves is well organised.
 Apart from tiger, the reserves are excellent bird habitats with more than 250 species.
 Other wild animals seen are leopards, sloth bears, bison, swamp deer, barking deer, spotted deer; sambar deer, four horned antelope, wild dogs, wild boars, langur and nilgai.
 The reserves abound in reptiles and butterflies.

 For visitors the accommodation is available near the buffer zone on the outskirts.
 The hotels range from five star to budget category.
 Most of the resorts are well equipped and serve excellent Indian cuisine.
 Some of them offer naturalist guide services who are excellent birders and can track tigers with their experience and skill.
 Some popular National Parks are: